Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Introduction

-\item We extend previous analysis as follows.
-We consider the more general case where the LL problem is a fixed-point equation instead of a minimization problem.
-We include the case where $\lambda$ is subject to constraints (i.e. when $\Lambda \neq \R^m$), which is often needed to satisfy the other assumptions of the analysis, but neglected by some of the previous work.
-We relax some assumptions and consequently extend the class of problems where the analysis can be applied by including e.g. non-Lipschitz LL objectives, like the square loss, in problems of type~\eqref{minminstochprob}. \end{itemize} \paragraph{Notation.} We denote by $\norm{\cdot}$ either the Euclidean norm or the spectral norm (when applied to matrices).
-The transpose and the inverse of a given matrix $A$, is denoted by $A^\top$ and $A^{-1}$ respectively.
-For a real-valued function $g\colon \R^n\times\R^m\to \R$, we denote by $\nabla_1 g(x,y) \in \R^n$ and $\nabla_2 g(x,y) \in \R^m$, the partial derivatives w.r.t. the first and second variable respectively.
+\item {\em We provide a simple and modular theoretical analysis which also extends previous ones by considering the more general case where the LL problem is a fixed-point equation instead of a minimization problem and by relaxing some of the assumptions}.
+In particular, we cover the case where $\lambda$ is subject to constraints (i.e.~when $\Lambda \neq \R^m$), which are often needed to satisfy the other assumptions of the analysis, but neglected by some previous works.
+We also extend the scope of applicability of the method by including e.g.~non-Lipschitz LL losses, like the square loss, in problems of type~\eqref{minminstochprob}. \item \textit{We evaluate the empirical performance of our method against other methods using warm-start on three instances of the bi-level problem \eqref{mainprobstoch}.} Specifically, we provide experiments on equilibrium models and meta-learning showing that warm-start is ineffective and increases the memory cost.
+We also perform a data poisoning experiment which shows that warm-start can be beneficial, although our method remains competitive.
+We provide the code at \url{https://github.com/CSML-IIT-UCL/bioptexps} \end{itemize} \textit{Notation.} We denote by $\norm{\cdot}$ either the Euclidean norm or the spectral norm (when applied to matrices).
+The transpose and the inverse of a given matrix $A$, is denoted by $A^\top$ and $A^{-1}$, respectively.
+For a real-valued function $g\colon \R^n\times\R^m\to \R$, we denote by $\nabla_1 g(x,y) \in \R^n$ and $\nabla_2 g(x,y) \in \R^m$, the partial derivatives w.r.t.~the first and second variable, respectively.
 For a vector-valued function $h\colon \R^n\times \R^m \to \R^k$ we denote by $\partial_1 h(x,y) \in \R^{k\times n}$ and $\partial_2 h(x,y) \in \R^{k\times m}$ the partial Jacobians w.r.t.~the first and second variables respectively.
-For a random variable $X$ we denote by $\EE[X]$ and $\VV[X]$ its expectation and variance respectively.
+For a (matrix or vector) random variable $X$ we denote by $\EE[X]$ and $\VV[X] := \Exp{\norm{X -\Exp{X}}^2}$ its expectation and variance respectively.
 Finally, given two random variables $X$ and $Y$, the conditional variance of $X$ given $Y$ is $\Var{X \given Y} := \Exp{\norm{X -\Exp{X \given Y}}^2 \given Y}$.
-We use the shorthand notation $\jac \Phi^T v$ to denote the jacobian-vector product $\jac \Phi(w,\lambda)^T v$ for some $w$ and $\lambda$.
+We use the shorthand $\jac \Phi^\top v$ to denote $\jac \Phi(w,\lambda)^\top v$ for some $w,\lambda$.